QualiSystems/cloudshell-help/docs/admin/setting-up-cloudshell/assembly-lab/index.md

 ### Hierarchical Completion

 Each of the work order resources in their hierarchy must also be marked as "completed" for the entire resource to be considered completed.

-### User Interaction and Negotiation

-#### Sandbox Interaction

-The sandbox environment enables lab managers and customers to negotiate over requirements and make adjustments as needed.
-This can involve shifting devices around or changing requirements to something more feasible.

-#### Capability Sets

-User groups can be managed through capability sets, ensuring that each group has the appropriate access levels and permissions.

-#### Sticky Notes

-Sticky notes can be placed in blueprints and sandboxes to clarify requirements and communicate important information.

-#### Work Order Comments

-Lab managers can leave comments on each record in the work order, allowing customers to track progress and stay informed about the status of their requests.